AlexRRR/docker-for-non-techies/README.md

 So this new world of magical tupperware containers sounds so perfect, but it isn't it all magical.
 Some things are more complicated, for example think of the billing, even though a same physical building is selling different dishes, each dish the serve might belong to a *different* restaurant, the Lasagne to the Italian restaurant, the Pad Thai to the eh...
 Thai restaurant.
 Separating and later agregatting of the billing per dish across all the different buildings, to do the accountancy for a single Restaurant.

 There is also the problem of *shared storage*, think about Phad Thai, you need to add lime, coriander and peanuts *after* serving it on the plate.
 So it cannot come from the container.
 To have consistency you would need to have central storage to have the *same* kind of limes, peanuts, and coriander also the detailed quantities of each ingredient.
 And if a change is needed when it is done it immediately applied to all buildings server Pad Thai.
 Having this shared storage that is easily reachable for all is difficult (but absolutely doable).

+## This is not our business! (cloud)

+One still standing problem was the problem of the Buildings which you had to move out every few years and build *new ones", not only that... but managing warehouses, delivering things at the right time from the central storage, scouting land for going into new territories.
+This whole Infrastructure problem was a little too much and it took so many resources that the Chefs instead of focusing on their business: serving the most delicious and ensuring the highest quality of food, where diluiting their time into other things.
+If there was only a better way....

+As luck would have it several years ago a very, very smart and extremely successful book salesman realized that he had gotten **extremely** good at creating this type of buildings for his own business, so much that people constantly ask him to let them rent some space inside *his* buildings because they like them so much.
+He soon realized that this could be **his business**.

+People could go and rent as many building as they needed for whatever needs they had, and not care about bricks, and piping, and deal with infamous old building law anymore, the book salesman would take care of all that for them.
+He was so successful that he could rent buildings in any region of the world.
+He would coordinate the central storage and ensure that it was always running!

+The Chef realized that *any* new cook just fresh out of school with a good idea could just come to the book salesman and have a Restaurant chain as big as they wanted **instantly**!
+They could focus 100% on **their business** and make their recipes better and always keep improving the quality, but if the Chef wanted to grow more he had to take care of all those tedious and complicated tasks, he could not just compete!
+This was a huge danger to his business.

+Now the change was very easy because of the tupperware containers, now he could just rent the building from the book salesman, furnish it, install the microwave like machine to cook (run) the tupperware containers and he would be ready to go!
+No need to make sure the rented building had the right ingredients available in its area, everything needed was already in the container!

+Now there was no need to take care of the paint of the building, the floors, the pipes, the heating system, etc. The Chef could now concentrate 100% on his business and what was important for his customers.